Ph. D, Duke University Graduate School, Biblical Studies

 Dean of Students, Westminster College, Fulton MO, 1972-74.

 Dean, Division of Humanities, Westminster College, Fulton, MO, 1969-1972.

 Line Officer, United States Navy, l955-58 on USS Iowa and Staff Commander SECOND FLEET.

-" Annotating an album" (a summary of 100 weddings I wished I had performed.)
+" Annotating an album" A summary of 100 weddings in which I officiated or wish I had performed.
+(2010)